7 Key Hormones and How They Affect Your Health

 If your pancreas does not produce insulin naturally, as in the case of type 1 diabetes, you must take insulin regularly.
 This is usually administered through injections or an insulin pump.
 If your body does produce insulin but not enough to balance the sugars in your blood, you may develop hyperglycemia or high blood sugar.
 This can cause long-term complications including type 2 diabetes.
 Candida, which thrives on sugars, can also become an issue when blood sugar levels are too high.
 Fortunately, lifestyle changes including a healthy diet and moderate exercise can go a long way toward creating an insulin/blood sugar balance.

 This female sex hormone is created in your ovaries, although your adrenal glands and fat cells make some too.
 Estrogen is responsible for reproduction, menstruation, and menopause.
-With its male counterpart, testosterone, it plays a role in bone and blood health as well as sex drive.
+Like its male counterpart, testosterone, it is created from the precursor hormone DHEA which also produces the progesterone that plays an important role in menstruation and pregnancy.
+Estrogen is important in bone and blood health as well as sex drive.
 Levels of this hormone naturally rise and fall during a woman’s lifetime.
 Excess estrogen increases the risk of breast cancer, uterine cancer, depression, and moodiness.
 It can lead to estrogen dominance, a condition in which progesterone is not in balance with your estrogen.
 Low estrogen levels can lead to acne, skin lesions, thinning skin, or hair loss.

 Your body can be fooled by xenoestrogens, chemical compounds that mimic estrogen.1 These can be found throughout our environment including in plastics, the foods we eat, and the water we drink.
 Because some estrogen is produced by fat cells, excess weight can increase your estrogen levels.
 Your gut also impacts estrogen because it regulates enzymes that metabolize estrogen.
 Fortunately, many of these issues can be addressed by taking care of your gut health.
 Cleansing environmental toxins with coconut charcoal and eating a healthy diet are also important.
 Finally, adding supplements such as my Estroprotect can help balance any xenoestrogens you can’t avoid.